 In addition to donating time, you can also reach out to local organizational leaders to see what specifically folks who are experiencing poverty in their communities need.
 To ensure your donations have the most impact, listen to these community experts.
 Be sure to donate items that are specifically being asked for, not just what you have in your pantry!
 Use that info to create meal kits or baskets full of food or house cleaning products that will keep people stocked up on essentials for a while, and give it to local organizations and community experts to distribute.

 Another option is to hold fundraisers.
-Have a pizza party in your community where the proceeds go to local shelters or other organizations that help fight poverty.
+How about fighting poverty in your community by throwing a pizza party where the proceeds go to local shelters or other organizations that provide critical services?
 Get bigger local businesses to donate services for a silent auction.
 Doing fundraisers like this can be a fun way to bring people together for an important cause.

 5. Attend demonstrations or rallies to increase awareness